anindex/reinforcement-learning-practice/README.md

 # reinforcement-learning-practice
-This repository serves as a place to summarize or discuss questions about topics in RL.
+This repository contains various Reinforcement Learning resources as well as my learning progress on this topic.
+More detail about my work can be found in my personal blog: https://anindex.github.io/blog/